ruchany13/MyDockerExamples/README.md

 # Overwiev
  Hello!
 There is a lot of Docker examples.
-I running docker in my [website](http://ruchan.me).
- My website is running on Ubuntu Server in Digital Ocean.

  ## Content
 - **LB_ReverseP_Nginx:** This file contains both a reverse proxy and a load balancer.
 It's running with both Nginx and Docker compose.